 You can donate at any time of the year through an eTransfer at firstname.lastname@example.org or by contacting our Poppy Chairperson at our branch.
 Donations to the Poppy Campaign go directly and entirely to support Veterans and their families for a multitude of reasons such as emergency housing and food, care, counselling, PTSD, accessibility, etc. They are not used towards administration, utilities or monthly bills for the Legions.

-POPPY FUND CAMPAIGN 2020: A RECORD YEAR We have completed our 2020 Poppy Campaign which ran from October 30 to November 11 this year.
-My wife, Sue, and I joined the Legion last fall to play darts, by June this year I was asked to be the Poppy Fund Chairman.
+POPPY FUND CAMPAIGN 2021: ANOTHER RECORD YEAR We have completed our 2021 Poppy Campaign which ran from October 29 to November 11.
+My wife, Sue, and I joined the Legion two years ago to play darts, and by June that year I was asked to be the Poppy Fund Chairman.
 Everyone told me it was going to be ‘easy, fun and doesn’t take much time’.
 Not having been directly involved with the Legion previously, I believed them and quite frankly had this naïve idea that the Poppy Campaign involved a few Veterans standing around at the NSLC or the hardware store and a few people spreading poppy donation boxes around to the rest of the merchants.
 As it turned out of course, it wasn’t an ‘easy’ task, but everyone, encouraged by our Executive, was extremely supportive.
 Donn Miles helped me organize what was left over from previous years and to order what we needed for the campaign.
 Volunteers came forward to distribute the poppy boxes and wreath sales to our merchants.
-Another group of volunteers manned the only table we were able to have this year, which was at Home Depot.
-The support of the Volunteers made it a relatively ’easy’ task: we had fun doing it and the time flew by.
+Another group of volunteers manned the tables at Home Depot, Carl's Independant Grocery, Wolfville Farmer's Market and NSLC Wolfville.
+The support of the Volunteers made it a relatively ’easy’ task: we had fun doing it and the time has flown by.
 Over the last few years typically the Poppy Campaign raised in the order of $11-12,000 annually.
-This year we surpassed $16,000!
-This is particularly gratifying when we consider the hurdles we faced this year, made so much more challenging by the Covid situation.
+The past two years we surpassed $17,000 annually!
+This is particularly gratifying when we consider the hurdles we faced these past two years, made so much more challenging by the Covid situation.
 It is comforting to be to able to respond more fully to the anticipated increased level of requests for assistance from our Veterans, their families and our community.
 I want to take this opportunity to thank everyone for the support from within our ranks, the executive and membership, and of course for the generosity of our merchants, various levels of government, University and schools, and the public who all contributed to making our Poppy Campaign such a success.
 Peter Tatrallyay, Campaign Chair

 2020 NS Zone 8